Vlad1805/blogmates-backend/README.md

 - Only the authenticated user can update their own profile
 - The response includes all profile fields, including those that were not updated
 - When receiving the profile data, the `profile_picture` will be returned as a base64 encoded string for JSON compatibility
+- `friendship_status` can be one of:
+  - `null`: No relationship exists
+  - `"request_sent"`: The logged-in user has sent a friend request
+  - `"following"`: The logged-in user is following this user

 ## Blog Entry Endpoints